diegomics/jATG/5.het_roh/README.md

 # Genome-wide Heterozygosity and Runs of Homozygosity
 🧬🏃‍♀️🧬🏃🧬🏃‍♂️🧬🏃‍♀️🧬🏃🧬🏃‍♂️🧬🏃‍♀️🧬🏃🧬🏃‍♂️🧬🏃‍♀️🧬🏃🧬🏃‍♂️🧬🏃‍♀️🧬🏃🧬🏃‍♂️🧬

-It runs in one take [Darwindow](https://github.com/mennodejong1986/Darwindow/tree/main), a tool to calculate and plot population-genetic estimates on a sliding-window basis, like runs of homozygosity.
+It runs in one take [Darwindow](https://github.com/mennodejong1986/Darwindow/tree/main), a tool to calculate and plot genetic estimates on a sliding-window basis, like runs of homozygosity.

 ## Output:
 ```